Smith Normal Forms of Graphical Hermite Simplices: Smith normal form and graphical simplices

-\begin{prop} Using the notation as in Definition \ref{defn:FP}, the integer points of $\mathcal{P}(A_{\vec d, G})$ form a group under addition given by the cokernel of $\mathcal P(A_{\vec d, G})$:
+\begin{prop} Using the notation as in Definition \ref{defn:FP}, the integer points of $\mathcal{P}(A_{\vec{d}, G})$ form a group under addition given by the cokernel of $\mathcal P(A_{\vec{d}, G})$:

-where $\alpha_i$ are the elementary divisors of $A_{\vec d, G}$. \end{prop}
+where $\alpha_i$ are the elementary divisors of $A_{\vec{d}, G}$. \end{prop}

-A useful fact regarding the SNF of a GHS is that SNF is preserved by a relabeling of the vertices of $G$ with a corresponding reindexing of the diagonal vector.
+Despite our initial motivation of studying generalizations of simplices presented by matrices in Hermite normal form, our results will focus on directed graphical simplices, i.e., we will not require $G$ to be an increasing DAG.
+However, every directed graphical simplex has the same SNF as some graphical Hermite simplex.
+In particular, the SNF of a directed graphical simplex is preserved by a relabeling of the vertices of $G$ with a corresponding reindexing of the diagonal vector.
 We denote by $S_n$ the set of permutations on $n$ elements.